icshwi/e3training/workbook/chapter08.md

 > [iocuser@host:e3-3.15.5]$ tree -L 4 ${E3_SITELIBS_PATH}
 > ```

-So---as you've seen previously---e3's design is based on having *wrappers* for modules.
-These wrappers essentially contain our site specific modifications to "common" EPICS modules; in part to support collaboration with the EPICS community while still suporting novel functionality.
+So - as you've seen previously - e3's design is based on having *wrappers* as a common front-end for modules and applications.
+These wrappers essentially contain our site specific modifications to "standard" EPICS components; in part to support collaboration with the EPICS community while still suporting novel functionality.

 ### Applications

 Although ESS "doesn't have applications", there is still built-in support into e3 for differentiation of modules and applications, available upon need.
-Praxis is to name e3 applications with the same notation as modules (`e3-applicationName`), and there is a `E3_SITEAPPS_PATH` available for possible future needs.
-Applications can then be loaded just as modules (`require application,version`).
+Praxis is to name e3 applications with the same notation as modules (*e3-applicationName*), and there is a `E3_SITEAPPS_PATH` available for possible future needs.
+Applications can then be loaded just as modules in the IOC shell (`require application,version`).

 ### IOCs

 In e3, IOCs are primarily just startup scripts.
-You therefore don't need to use a utility like the `e3TemplateGenerator`, but can just create a directory with a standardised structure (with some variation as per your requirements).
+You therefore don't need to use a utilities for this, but can just create a directory with a standardised structure (with some variation as per your requirements).
 This will commonly look like:

 ```console
 [iocuser@host:iocs]$ tree e3-ioc-<iocname>